NSO-developer/nso-gitbook/accedian-skylight_rc/README.md

             Trim all currently unused nodes in the schema.
 This means all config nodes that are currently not populated in CDB.

         OR:

+          - filter trim-schema all-with-status <enum>

+            Trim all nodes in the schema annotated with matching 'status' statements.

+            deprecated  - Means node is still supported, but usage no longer recommended.

+            obsolete    - Means node is not supported anymore, and should not be used.

+        OR: